Neiman Marcus is coming to Walnut Creek. And all sides seem to indicate that the mall war that has rocked the city for months, is finally over.

 Walnut Creek voters went to the polls Tuesday to decide whether the city's outdoor mall, Broadway Plaza, should be allowed to expand — likely to pave the way for the city's first Neiman Marcus store.

 Voter approved Measure I allows a two-story, 92,000-square-foot anchor store to be built at the corner of Mt.
 Diablo Boulevard and South Main Street, the site of the former David M. Brian store.
-A majority was
+A majority was needed to win.
+Out of the 41,000 eligible voters 21,398 cast ballots.

 It's been a long and expensive fight for Broadway Plaza owners Macerich Co., which spent $1.3 million on the campaign.